elitalon/elitalon.github.io/_posts/2024-01-07-when-should-we-fix-bugs.md

 For features that have been developed a long time ago, I would argue that bugs still deserve going through some sort of prioritisation and living in the backlog for a while to give them a chance.

 But if I had to choose one of the two approaches, all these years working on different teams and products have led me to believe that fixing bugs the moment we discover them is probably more effective.
-We might have to pay the price of slightly delaying work that had already been planned.
+We might have to pay the price of slightly delaying work that has already been planned.
 But on the upside it will help keep the product in a consistently good quality, if not improved, over time.

 [^1]: We were working within a Scrum setup, with two-week sprints.
 But a similar approach would have worked with any other methodology.